 Who Is the TKSTAR TK905 For?

 The TK905 fits a specific type of user.
-If you want the lowest possible monthly cost for real-time vehicle GPS tracking and you do not mind spending 20-30 minutes on initial setup, this tracker delivers.
+If you want the lowest possible monthly cost for real-time vehicle GPS tracking and you don’t mind spending 20-30 minutes on initial setup, this tracker delivers.
+If you’re deciding between this and a subscription-based alternative, our TKSTAR vs Tracki comparison breaks down the 3-year cost difference.
 Fleet managers tracking 5+ vehicles will save hundreds per year since subscription fees compound fast across multiple devices.

 It also works well for users who already understand SIM cards and APN settings.
-If you have swapped SIM cards in a phone before, you will handle TK905 setup without issues.
+If you have swapped SIM cards in a phone before, you’ll handle TK905 setup without issues.
+Our best SIM card for TKSTAR TK905 guide compares four prepaid plans head-to-head.

 This tracker is not a good fit for pet tracking (it weighs 180g, too heavy for most pets), discreet personal tracking (90 x 72 x 22mm is larger than competitors like Tracki), or anyone who wants a plug-and-play experience out of the box.
 If you need a polished app and zero technical setup, check our guide to Bluetooth vs GPS trackers to understand your options.